ACTOMtoolbox/Windows/README.md

 docker run -it -v /tmp/.X11-unix:/tmp/.X11-unix -e DISPLAY=$DISPLAY --mount type=bind,source="/$rundir",target=/srv/actom-run/input actomtoolbox/actom-run
 ```

-You now have your settings file...
+This should run, request inputs, and provide you with your settings files...

 # this is a work in progress and needs completing ...... #